Support Us

 Participant during ‘Recording Audio Using Pro Tools’ workshop

 Well, it was less bunting and more Rock Against Racism.
-The exhibition, which depicts the vibrant fight against fascists and racists, who have intermittently raised their extremely ugly heads over the last four decades, was on display throughout DMC2015 – on the ground and middle floors.
-This is the artwork for marches, demos and gigs that have stood in the name of social justice and equality for all.
-It gave The Stove a look that it suited to a tee and brought out a part of its personality that had been hiding beneath its blank canvas.
+The exhibition, which depicts the vibrant fight against fascists and racists, who have intermittently raised their extremely ugly heads over the last four decades, was on display throughout DMC2015—on the ground and middle floors.
+This is the artwork for marches, demos, and gigs that have stood in the name of social justice and equality for all.
+It gave The Stove a look that suited it to a tee and brought out a part of its personality that had been hiding beneath its blank canvas.

 Rock against Racism exhibition behind The Stove’s new Funktion-One soundsystem

 The major addition to the Dumfries Music Conference format this year was Radio DMC.
-It’s an idea that the organisers found at goNORTH Festival (now XpoNorth) and it worked an absolute treat.
-It gave the event a currency and monkey bars to swing
+It’s an idea that the organisers discovered at goNORTH Festival (now XpoNorth), and it worked an absolute treat.
+It gave the event a sense of currency and monkey bars to swing across throughout the daytime.
+Presenters Craig Watson and Chazz (also known as Deep Fried Soul) and Melissa Gunn (of Thursday Night Showcase on Alive Radio fame) infused it with the energy and professionalism that were vital to its success.

-across throughout the daytime.
-Presenters Craig Watson and Chazz (also known as Deep Fried Soul) and Melissa Gunn (of Thursday Night Showcase on Alive Radio fame) gave it the energy and professionalism that was so vital to it.
-Over 20 local musicians, bands and DJs performed over the two days – going out live to the room and over the digital airwaves.
-The special and unique moments that Radio DMC churned out were truly unforgettable.
+Over 20 local musicians, bands, and DJs performed over the two days—broadcasting live to the room and over the digital airwaves.
+The special and unique moments that Radio DMC created were truly unforgettable.

 Radio DMC presenters Craig Watson and Chazz